 - Our work with media, regulators, writers and film professionals to improve authenticity and diversity of Gypsy and Traveller representations within the media landscape;

-- The Ministry of Justice and Home Office Race Hate Independent Advisory Group, of which we are a member;
+- The Ministry of Justice and Home Office Hate Crime Independent Advisory Group, of which we are a member;

 - Our Online Cultural Awareness Training which is accessed by over 2500 people every year;